gstoica27/Re-TACRED/README.md

 In Proceedings of the Thirty-fifth AAAI Conference on Artificial Intelligence 2021
 ```

+**Changelog**
+* 1.0 - Initial dataset release: Data consisted of 105,206 total instances spread across 40 relations.
+* 1.1 - Updated dataset release: After extensive discussion, we have elected to prune Re-TACRED by ~ 14K instances.
+The new dataset has 91,467 instances, spread across 40 relations.
+Pruned data consisted of a mixture of messily segmented entities (and corresponding types), or sentences whose relations were ambigious.
+While this version is smaller, it is cleaner, and better defined.

 This repository contains all relevant resources for using Re-TACRED, a new relation extraction dataset.

 For details on this work please check out our: